a-scie/science-installers/python/README.md

 a repository of science binaries by using the `insta-science-util download` command to download `science` binaries for one or more versions and one or more target platforms.
 The directory you download these binaries to will have the appropriate structure for `insta-science` to use if you serve up that directory using your method of choice at the configured base url.
+Note that file:// base URLs are supported.

 Full offline use requires similar support in `science` for downloading offline copies of the [`scie-jump` binaries](https://github.com/a-scie/jump/releases), [`ptex` binaries](